Compact Manifolds with Unbounded Nilpotent Fundamental Groups and Positive Ricci Curvature: Abstract

 \section{Abstract}

-It follows from the work of Kapovitch and Wilking that a closed manifold with nonnegative Ricci curvature has an almost nilpotent fundamental group.
+It follows from the work of Kapovitch and Wilking that a closed manifold with nonnegative Ricci curvature has a uniformly almost nilpotent fundamental group.
 Leftover questions and conjectures, see \cite{KapovitchWilking} and \cite{PanRong}, have asked if in this context the fundamental group is actually uniformly almost abelian.

-The main goal of this work is to construct examples $(M^{10}_k, g_k)$ with uniformly positive Ricci curvature ${\rm Ric}_{g_k}\geq 9$ whose fundamental groups cannot be uniformly virtually abelian.
+The main goal of this work is to construct examples $(M^{9}_k, g_k)$ with uniformly positive Ricci curvature ${\rm Ric}_{g_k}\geq 8$ whose fundamental groups cannot be uniformly virtually abelian.